I've always wanted to date someone who plays the bagpipes.

 See, every time I hear that distant drone start, there's an inherited and instinctual welling in my chest, my back straightens a little, and there is a definite misting of my almost-too-heartbreakingly-blue eyes (#modesty).

 That's exactly what we should feel when we see the person who will be our person, isn't it?

 Maybe the next best thing to a bagpiper, would be a pipe band drummer.
 Sweet baby Jesus help me if I found someone who could do both.
 Both, and that they like DeFazio's, obvi.

 Bagpipes are difficult, I know.

-I know they're not for everyone, and sometimes they're hard to listen to, for some people.
+I know they're not for everyone.
+For some people, they're hard to listen to.
 Not for me, man.
 I can handle the harshness.
-I'm no fragile flower, regardless of what instrument is being played.
+I'm no fragile flower.
 I actually prefer things with more complex...instruments that take some understanding.

 There's just something about that one long continuous note of the drone behind a bagpipe melody that punches me right in the gut and makes all the hair on my body I haven't waxed off stand on end.

 I heard someone call bagpipes an emotional battering ram once, which is weird because "Emotional Battering Ram" is my stage name.